Pupil Premium Statement September 2018-2019

-- In the current Y6 cohort (which has the greatest % of PP children with SEN pupils in school and poor attendance) there are less pupils achieving age related expectations in Writing and Maths than non PP pupils.
+- In the current Y4 cohort (which has the greatest % of PP children with SEN pupils in school and poor attendance) there are less pupils achieving age related expectations in Reading, Writing and Maths than non PP pupils.

 - Poor attendance and punctuality rates of pupils eligible for PP. This reduces their school hours and causes them to fall behind on average.

 - Low parental expectations and complex social needs which can hinder children’s views in realising their goals and why it is important to aim for success.

 The funding was and continues to be used as follows:

 Nominated governor: Mrs Vi Symons